Alpine Motel Apartments fire: Criminal charges

 On July 30, 2020, prosecutors filed various criminal charges against Orozco and Mier, including one count of involuntary manslaughter for each of the six victims, and 15 counts of "performance of an act or neglect of duty in disregard of safety resulting in substantial bodily harm or death".
 Among these was the failure to provide heating and proper fire precautions.

 Orozco also faced four charges over attempts to dissuade witnesses – live-in property manager Jason Casteel and his fiancé – from cooperating with the investigation.
 Orozco had allegedly threatened them with an assault rifle, and had offered them money to leave town.
 These two charges were denied by Orozco's attorney, who said Casteel and his fiancé were not being truthful.
 Orozco's attorney suggested that Casteel should be the one held responsible for the deaths.
 Mier, meanwhile, said she took full responsibility for the negligence leading up to the fire.

 Orozco's bail was set at $50,000, and Mier's at $10,000.
 Both were required to surrender their passports and refrain from contact with victims and witnesses of the fire.
 In addition, Orozco was ordered to hire a management company to oversee his other properties.
 Orozco and Mier posted bail, and a preliminary hearing began on August 18, 2020.
 The hearing was originally expected to conclude at the end of the month.
 However, it ran unusually long due to the complexity of the case and because of the COVID-19 pandemic and its effects in the state, causing a disruption in the court schedule.

 In late 2020, defense investigator Don Dibble declined to answer questions about an interview he had conducted with Mier "in which she essentially confessed to her involvement in the crimes charged".
 Dibble was held in contempt of court, and Orozco's attorney appealed this decision, thus postponing the preliminary hearing.
 The matter eventually went to the Supreme Court of Nevada, which reaffirmed the contempt finding in December 2022.
 The preliminary hearing resumed two months later.

+Prosecutors amended the criminal complaint in April 2023, accusing Orozco of hiring unlicensed or unqualified workers to maintain the building's safety, and failing to follow up on tenant and staff concerns regarding its safety.
+The following month, a judge ruled there was enough evidence for Orozco to stand trial.
+All charges against Mier were dismissed.
+Orozco pled not guilty to 27 criminal charges.
+His defense attorney requested that the six involuntary manslaughter charges be dismissed, stating that Nevada had never brought such charges against someone in the case of an accidental fire.
+A judge declined to dismiss the charges in November 2023, stating they were based on Orozco's failure to maintain a safe structure.
+A jury trial was scheduled to begin on February 10, 2025.
+Orozco later agreed to take an Alford plea and avoid trial, about three weeks before its scheduled start.
+He is expected to be sentenced on June 3, 2025.